The beginning of historious

 Ok, but so what?

-Because with the rise of coding agents that need to run on your actual hardware to have access to all your information, we’ve switched to storing the history locally.
+With the advent of coding agents something has changed in how AI apps are packaged though: we actually get to keep our data!
+The rise of coding agents (and their more normie friendly incarnations such as Claude Cowork) and their need to actually run things on your hardware to have access to all your tools, has led to the lab’s apps storing the history locally.
 Which means we can actually index and aggregate it!
-Historious actually reads in the native events and tool calls from all of the various coding agents and saves them in a normalized, open (sqlite based) format that you can control.
+Historious actually reads in the native events and tool calls from all of the various coding agents and saves them in a normalized, open (sqlite based) format that you have full control over.
 You’re in charge of your own data!
 Across all your machines!

 Can’t Claude Code and Codex do this on their own?